VIS4ROB-lab/pose_graph_backend/README.md

 $ roslaunch pose_graph_backend pose_graph_node.launch num_agents:=NUM_AGENTS
 $ roslaunch voxblox_ros voxblox_server_node.launch num_agents:=NUM_AGENTS
 ```
 Wait for the message `[PGB] Sucessfully read the parameters and the vocabulary` to be printed in the terminal.
 This indicates that the pose-graph is ready.
+Note that the Voxblox node outputs visuals in RVIZ every 2 seconds.

 **On the robot's side**, run the following instructions in separate terminals for all the robots.
 The launch files **must be edited** to reflect assigned UAV IDs in the `agent_id` parameter:
 ```